 The passage of extratropical cyclone Friedhelm resulted in considerable disruption to transport and some damage to infrastructure over the central belt of Scotland.
 Friedhelm started as a shallow wave on a trailing cold front over Newfoundland at 1200 UTC on 6 December 2011.
 As it crossed the Atlantic the storm crossed the axis of the polar jet stream and deepened spectacularly – by 44 hPa between mid-day on 7 December and mid-day on the 8th, easily qualifying as a meteorological ‘bomb’ (Sanders and Gyakum 1980).
 Structurally, Friedhelm resembled the archetype of a Shapiro-Keyser cyclone (Shapiro and Keyser 1990) with a frontal fracture (weakening of the northern part of the cold front near the warm front) followed by wrapping of cold air at low levels around the northern flank of a warmer cyclone center.
 By the time Friedhelm reached western Scotland early on 8 December the storm was in a mature phase with a central pressure of 957 hPa (Fig. 2), well to the west of the intersection of the cold and warm fronts, and a bent-back front wrapping around the low, corresponding to the mass of cloud curling westward around Scotland in the satellite image (Fig. 3a).
 Southwest of the cyclone center, bands of low cloud extended eastwards towards Scotland from beneath the mid-level cloud deck.
 Corresponding banding was observed in light precipitation over the sea to the west of Scotland by the Met Office radar network (Fig. 3b).
 At this time bands were also seen across central Scotland (labelled A-D) moving east-southeastwards.
 The storm continued to move eastward towards Scandinavia, with the strongest winds crossing to the east side of Scotland by early evening.
 The precipitation bands crossed Scotland with the storm and were especially prominent at around 1800 UTC over central Scotland (Fig. 4a).
 The cyclone also wrapped up further with the strongest winds moving into the southern and then southeastern side of the low pressure center.

-Figure 4b shows the maximum wind gusts measured on 10 m masts at selected automatic weather stations (AWS) across the northern UK during 8 December.
+Figure 4b shows the maximum wind gusts measured on 10 m masts at selected AWS across the northern UK during 8 December.
 The numbers are coloured by the time of maximum gust to illustrate the eastward progression of the high winds associated with the storm.
 Maxima of around 30 m s-1 (67 mph) occur over a wide area of Scotland, notably in the highly populated region between Glasgow and Edinburgh.
 The previous day the Met Office issued its first ever red alert for winds in the UK, allowing precautions to be taken, including the closure of schools, roads and bridges in the threatened areas.
 Over some of the Scottish mountains much higher winds were recorded – the highest being 74 m s-1 (165 mph) reported on the summit of Cairn Gorm (1237m), around 100 km north-northwest of Leuchars.